CenturyLinkCloud/PublicKB/Servers/resizing-disks-in-linux-virtual-machines.md

 ### Steps

-1. To modify storage allocations:

-Navigate to the server in the Control Portal, then click on it.
+To modify storage allocations, navigate to the server in the Control Portal, then click on it.

   ![Resizing disks in Linux Virtual Machines](../images/resizing-disks-in-linux-virtual-machines1.png)